The Asset Tracing and Recovery Review: Belgium

 In practice, if a victim files a criminal complaint in several jurisdictions, the Belgian public prosecutor may take this into account and decide not to pursue the case further in Belgium so as to avoid an infringement of the ne bis in idem principle.

-In both contractual and tortious cases, a claimant can always sue in Belgium if the defendant is domiciled in Belgium.
+In both contractual and tortious cases, a claimant can always sue in Belgium if the defendant is domiciled in Belgium (save for some exceptions that are less likely to apply in the context of fraud).
 Subject to certain restrictions, parties may also agree on a choice of forum clause.

 Compensation for fraud or dishonesty can be in the form of a specific performance, restitution and damages, or a combination of these remedies.
 In any event, the compensation must restore the victim to the hypothetical situation as if the criminal offence had not occurred, and instead its lawful alternative occurred.
 Damages may (depending on the case) include the account of lost profits.
 No Belgian court can award punitive damages, even in the event of fraud.